-Coming home may be the end of one journey for many of our veterans; it is also the beginning of a new journey to transition to a “new normal.”
-At the core of the purpose and service of the American Legion Auxiliary is helping them get there.
-Auxiliary members are passionate about providing care and comfort to our heroic U.S. servicemembers who are so highly deserving of everything we can possibly do for them.
-At Veterans Affairs (VA) facilities, Auxiliary-sponsored gift shops and holiday parties have become a revered tradition and valued program.
+Coming home may be the end of one journey for many veterans; it is also the beginning of a new journey to transition to a “new normal.”
+Helping them get there is at the core of the purpose and service of the American Legion Auxiliary.
+Members are passionate about providing care and comfort to our heroic U.S. service members who are so highly deserving of everything we can possibly do for them.
+At VA facilities, Auxiliary-sponsored gift shops and holiday parties have become a revered tradition and valued program.
 Members, units, and departments also purchase essential equipment and supplies for these facilities.